AdobeDocs/analytics.en/help/admin/data-collection/regional-data-collection/rdc-china.md

 Be sure to insert the proper namespace.
 This is typically found at the beginning of your existing tracking server.
 For example: `<namespace>.sc.adobedc.cn`--although any namespace value will work.
 You can also point a non-SSL first-party [CNAME](https://marketing.adobe.com/resources/help/en_US/whitepapers/first_party_cookies/fpcookies_cname.html) record to this new location.

-Do not set your global namespace to China RDC if any part of your user network is outside of China.
-This will negatively affect the speed for your users outside China because it forces data collection to go to China and back for a response.
+Do not set your trackingServer value globally, for all properties and geographies, to the China RDC if any substantial part of your customer base is outside of China.
+The trackingServer should be set to the China RDC value only for customers who are in China.
+Otherwise, it will negatively affect the speed for your users outside China because it forces data collection to go to China and back for a response.

 ## Indentifying users in China